-- 1 Making sure the power supply system complies with the electrical specifications of the units. - 2 Connecting the electrical wiring to the outdoor unit. - 3 Connecting the electrical wiring to the indoor unit. - 4 Connecting the main power supply. - 18.1.1 Precautions when connecting the electrical wiring
+- 1 Making sure the power supply system complies with the electrical specifications of the units. - 2 Connecting the electrical wiring to the outdoor unit. - 3 Connecting the electrical wiring to the indoor unit. - 4 Connecting the main power supply.

-- All wiring MUST be performed by an authorised electrician and MUST comply with the applicable legislation. - Make electrical connections to the fixed wiring. - All components procured on-site and all electrical construction MUST comply with the applicable legislation.
+18.1.1 Precautions when connecting the electrical wiring

-ALWAYS use multicore cable for power supply cables.
+4 DANGER: RISK OF ELECTROCUTION WARNING All wiring MUST be performed by an authorised electrician and MUST comply with the applicable legislation.
+Make electrical connections to the fixed wiring.
+All components procured on-site and all electrical construction MUST comply with the applicable legislation.
+WARNING ALWAYS use multicore cable for power supply cables. i INFORMATION Also read the precautions and requirements in the "2 General safety precautions" [> 5]. i INFORMATION Also read "18.1.3 Specifications of standard wiring components" [> 66].